kraudy/IBM-i-pipeline/README.md

 This is intended to give a guideline on using a modern [IBM I](https://en.wikipedia.org/wiki/IBM_i) Pipeline.
 Some knowledge about [ILE](http://en.wikipedia.org/wiki/Integrated_Language_Environment), [PASE](https://en.wikipedia.org/wiki/IBM_i#PASE), Git and Linux is helpfull but not necessary.

+Here is an [Introduction to the IBM I Operating System](https://github.com/kraudy/ibmi_os) if you are completely new or want to do some refreshing.

 ## Table of Contents

 - [Some background](#some-background)